TedHusted/awake/awake.md/awake.md

 It is the end of a beautiful California day.
 In the automated driver lane, a gray Stratos EV convertible whirs down El Camino Real with its top down.
 Brent is strapped into the safety harness, scrolling on his phone.

-The car’s smooth hum falters for a split second, a stuttering glitch that Brent barely notices as he peers at his phone.
-Just as a curve comes up, the car lurches forward, slamming into the guardrail — without engaging any of the safety features.
+The car’s smooth hum falters for a split second, a stuttering glitch that Brent barely notices as he stares at his phone.
+Just as a curve comes up, the car lurches forward, slamming into the guardrail.
+None of the safety features engage.

 Brent drops his phone, face contorted in shock.
-The airbag doesn’t deploy, and the seat harness clicks open.
+The airbag doesn’t deploy.
+The seat harness clicks open.
 Brent’s unprotected body sails into the windshield, shattering the safety glass into a thousand pieces.

 The other cars slow in unison and swerve smoothly around the car — which is pitched vertically against guardrail.

 Sirens wail in the distance as a drone appears over the embankment.
 The basketball-size object  disappears into the vehicle carrying a silver disk the size of a hockey puck.
-In a moment, the drone exits again, now carrying only Brent’s phone and some kind of a bright blue plug in its grappling hooks, leaving Brent’s body untouched.
+In a moment, the drone exits again.
+Now it is carrying in its grappling hooks Brent’s phone and some kind of a bright blue plug.
+Brent’s body is left untouched.

-As the drone silently drops back over the embankment, there is a flash and a puff of smoke from inside the car.
+As the drone silently drops back over the embankment, there is a flash.
+A puff of smoke rises from inside the car.

 ###